Chapter 12Testing, evaluation, and trace discipline

 Summary

-Testing an agentic system requires three layers: deterministic substrate testing (standard practice), agent-behavior-within-the-envelope testing (property-based assertions over bounds and governance), and quality testing (outcome-driven and replay-driven).
+Testing an agentic system requires three layers: deterministic substrate testing (standard practice), agent-behavior-within-the-envelope testing (property-based assertions over bounds and governance), and quality testing, whose primary oracle is the outcome — the verified state of the environment, not the agent’s report of it.
+Of the three senses of “ground truth,” this chapter’s subject is the evaluation sense: versioned tasks with provenance, graders that are deterministic where possible and calibrated against human labels where not, and repeated trials in isolated environments, aggregated to match the production retry and supervision model.
 Trace discipline is the substrate that makes the higher layers possible: structured, correlated, replayable traces.
 Reasoning trajectory observability — progress per iteration, thrash signatures, reasoning-token ratios — connects envelope compliance to output quality.
-Quality signals are chosen for their stability across model changes.
-Evaluation is continuous, not periodic.
+Evaluation is continuous, not periodic, and production failures return to the suite as versioned tasks through expert adjudication.

 The architecture from Chapters 510 is what makes all of this practical.
 Chapter 13 opens the production-facing chapters with the interface through which humans supervise these systems, the first of the chapters that lead through enterprise integration and model routing to the system vignettes of Chapter 16 and the operational discipline of Chapter 18.